Dynamics 365 October 2018 Update: What You Need To Know

 The official guide runs to over 200 pages so rather than attempt to squeeze this content in a single post, we've covered a series of the new functions and capabilities in separate posts across Dynamics 365 Customer Engagement apps for:

 In this post, we've wrapped up the main themes and shared our highlights about the upcoming v9.1 release for Dynamics 365 Customer Engagement.

 By way of a disclaimer, this is pre-release information so we haven't yet had an opportunity to test these new features and all points are subject to change!

 All Users On The Same Version

-Microsoft recently made a change to the way it manages cloud updates for Dynamics 365 which now requires all users to be on the same version with no option to skip an update.
-This next major update, Version 9.1 is scheduled to roll out automatically from 1 October 2018.
+Microsoft has changed how it manages cloud updates for Dynamics 365 which now requires all users to be on the same version with no option to skip an update.
+This next major update, Version 9.1 rolled out automatically from 1 October 2018.

 Prepare for the Unified Interface

 In v9.0, Microsoft rolled out a new Unified Client Interface for Dynamics 365 that uses a responsive design to provide a uniform interface and experience across any screen size, device, form or browser.

-For most Dynamics 365 users, the Unified Interface is hidden behind the curtain as in the v9 release this had several important gaps compared to the regular web UI.
+For most Dynamics 365 users, the Unified Interface has been hidden behind the curtain as in the v9 release this had several important gaps compared to the regular web UI.
 As a result, relatively few sites have so far enabled the new experience in their production instance, instead using a refreshed version of the legacy interface.

 These gaps are closing, and may disappear entirely in the upcoming release.